Researchers around the world are looking at better ways to assess and treat cancer pain.

 How to join a clinical trial

-You can search for clinical trials looking at preventing, assessing or treating cancer pain on our clinical trials database.
+You can search for clinical trials looking at assessing or treating cancer pain on our clinical trials database.
+You should talk to your specialist or GP if there are any trials that you think you might be able to take part in.